vburlay/Severstal/models/modelcard_unet.md

 #### Preprocessing [optional]

-It was used Preprocessing of Keras - The Size 128,800
+It was used Preprocessing of Keras - The Size: 128,800

 #### Training Hyperparameters